Policy, Research & International

 The Gary Andrews International Fellow is invited by AAG to:

-- Have the option to hold a Symposia at the Conference, working with local representatives.
+- Have the option to conduct a workshop immediately prior to the AAG Conference and/or hold a Symposia at the Conference with local representatives.